macOS Catalina vs Windows 10 full review

 Of course there is one big factor in favour of Windows when it comes to compatibility - you can install Windows on a Mac, but you can't install macOS on a Windows PC.
 Read about how to put Windows on your Mac here.

 macOS is a free update for anyone on a compatible Mac, and it will remain free for the lifetime of the product.
 Mac operating systems have been free since the launch of OS X Mavericks in 2013.

 macOS Mojave arrived in September 2018 and is available through the Mac App Store.
 For more on this, see How to update a Mac.
-There will likely be a new version of macOS launching in September 2019.
+This will be replaced by macOS Catalina in September 2019.

 A lot of PC users have got angry about Windows 10, mainly because of how heavy-handedly Microsoft has been pushing people to make the upgrade.
 Which is a shame, really, because Windows 10 is good: to quote our colleagues at PC Advisor - who should know - it's the best Windows yet.
 The new features combined with the familiarity of Windows 7 make it very attractive, and it's even better if you have several devices which can run Windows 10 - particularly a phone - because of the tight cross-device integration.